S-Vighnesh/PES_ASIC_233/README.md

 ABI names for registers serve as a standardized way to designate the purpose and usage of specific registers within a software ecosystem.
 These names play a critical role in maintaining compatibility, optimizing code generation, and facilitating communication between different software components.

 <img width="430" alt="image" src="https://github.com/Veda1809/pes_asic_class/assets/142098395/3b7aed64-37cd-492f-b9b5-cd840103566a">

-# Labwork using ABI Function Calls
-## Algorithm for C Program using ASM
-- Incorporating assembly language code into a C program can be done using inline assembly or by linking separate assembly files with your C code.
-- When you call an assembly function from your C code, the C calling convention is followed, including pushing arguments onto the stack or passing them in registers as required.
-- The program executes the assembly function, following the assembly instructions you've provided.

-## Review ASM Function Calls
-- We wrote C code in one file and your assembly code in a separate file.
-- In the assembly file, we declared assembly functions with appropriate signatures that match the calling conventions of your platform.

-**C Program**